dart-lang/language/working/2364 - primary constructors/feature-specification.md

   }
 }

-// Using a primary header constructor. class A(String _);
+// Using a primary constructor. class A(String _);

 class E({